Backyard Biennial: East – What's On - Whitechapel Gallery

 3-4 Sep

-Nando Messias presents a new, processional performance, walking their 20-year archive of costumes, props and papers from the Bishopsgate Institute to Whitechapel.
+Nando Messias presents a new, walking performance, moving their 20-year archive of costumes, props and papers from the Museum of Transology to Whitechapel.

 Talk